-- 13.4.1 Where any document is necessary to any legal procedure or proceedings on behalf of the Council, it will be signed by the Head of Law and Democracy or other person authorised by him, unless any enactment or otherwise authorises or requires, or the Council has given requisite authority to some other person. - 13.4.2 Any contract with a value exceeding £50,000 entered into on behalf of the Council shall be made in writing.
-Subject to the Contract Procedure Rules, such contracts must be signed by at least two authorised Officers of the Council or made under Common Seal of the Council attested in accordance with Article 13.6.2 below. - 13.4.3 In addition to any other person who may be authorised by resolution of the Council, the Proper Officer for the purposes of authentication of documents under the Local Government Acts shall be the: - (i) Chief Executive; - (ii) Deputy Chief Executive;
+- 13.4.1 Where any document is necessary to any legal procedure or proceedings on behalf of the Council, it will be signed by the Head of Law and Governance or other person authorised by him/her, unless any enactment or otherwise authorises or requires, or the Council has given requisite authority to some other person. - 13.4.2 Any contract with a value exceeding £50.000, entered into on behalf of the Council shall be made in writing.
+Subject to the Contracts Procedure Rules, such contracts must be signed by at least two officers of the Council or made under common seal of the Council attested by the Head of Law and Governance if they exceed £50.000 in value. - 13.4.3 In addition to any other person who may be authorised by resolution of the Council, the proper officer for the purposes of authentication of documents under the Local Government Acts shall be: - (i) The Chief Executive; - (ii) The Head of Law and Governance;

-- (iii) Head of Law and Democracy; - (iv) Any Chief Officer of the Council concerned with the matter to which the document relates; and - Any Officer authorised in writing by the Chief Officer or by the Head of (v) Law and Democracy.
+- (iii) Any Chief Officer of the Council concerned with the matter to which the document relates; and - (iv) Any Officer authorised in writing by the Chief Officer or by the Head of Law and Governance.